tfgg/yournextmep/_candidates/eu2014/engdem/mike-russell.md

 person: mike-russell
 region: south-east
 party: engdem
-title: South East - English Democrats - Mike Russell
+title: Mike Russell is running for MEP in South East for the English Democrats
 incumbent: false
 ---